Categories: Glossary

 Central Bank Digital Currencies (CBDCs) are digital versions of fiat currencies issued by central banks.
 Unlike cryptocurrencies like Bitcoin (BTC) or Ethereum (ETH), CBDCs are fiat currencies backed by trust in the issuing central bank and the sovereign government or political authority.
 They exist in a digital form, similar to traditional fiat currencies such as the U.S. dollar, euro, or Japanese yen.

-Currently, publicly available CBDC implementations do not exist.
-They only exist as proof-of-concept projects, such as the Digital Currency/Electronic Payments project of the People’s Bank of China and the digital Uruguayan peso of the central bank of Uruguay.
+CBDCs are still in the developmental stage and publicly available implementations do not currently exist.
+However, there have been proof-of-concept projects, such as the Digital Currency/Electronic Payments project of the People’s Bank of China and the digital Uruguayan peso of the central bank of Uruguay.

 CBDCs may or may not use a distributed database like blockchain, but they cannot be considered true cryptocurrencies.
-They are not decentralized because their issuing central banks maintain complete control over CBDC production and distribution, similar to traditional fiat currencies.
+Unlike cryptocurrencies, CBDCs are not decentralized because their issuing central banks maintain complete control over CBDC production and distribution, similar to traditional fiat currencies.
 The value of CBDCs is solely based on the public’s trust in the issuer.

 Despite not being true cryptocurrencies, CBDCs offer several advantages over other forms of fiat money.
-They enable direct peer-to-peer transactions without the need for third-party payment processors.
+One key advantage is enabling direct peer-to-peer transactions without the need for third-party payment processors.
+This can potentially reduce transaction costs and increase the speed of transactions.
 Additionally, CBDCs provide the government with more immediate control over its currency, allowing for more efficient implementation of monetary policy.

 A central bank digital currency (CBDC) is a digital currency issued as legal tender by a country’s central monetary authority.
 It is regulated and governed by the government’s regulations and laws.
 CBDCs are represented by digital tokens or electronic records and are controlled by the central bank of the respective country.